-The course was initially approved by a University Validation Panel in 1994.
-The panel included internal peers from the University, academic(s) from another university and a representative from industry.
+The course was initially approved by a University Validation Panel in 1992 and revalidated in 2016.
+The panel included internal peers from the University, academics from another university, and a representative from industry.
 This helps to ensure the comparability of the course to those offered in other universities and the relevance to employers.

 The course is also monitored each year by the Faculty to ensure it is running effectively and that issues which might affect the student experience have been appropriately addressed.
-Staff will consider evidence about the course, including the outcomes from Course Committees, evidence of student progression and achievement and the reports from external examiners, to evaluate the effectiveness of the course.
-Each Faculty puts in to place an action plan.
-This may for example include making changes on the way the module is taught, assessed or even how the course is structured in order to improve the course, in such cases an approval process is in place.
+Staff will consider evidence about the course, including the outcomes from course committees, evidence of student progression and achievement, and the reports from external examiners, to evaluate the effectiveness of the course.
+Each Faculty puts into place an action plan.
+This may, for example, include making changes on the way the module is taught, assessed or even how the course is structured in order to improve the course.
+In such cases an approval process is in place.

-A Course review takes place periodically to ensure that the curriculum is up-to-date and that the skills gained on the course continue to be relevant to employers.
+A course review takes place periodically to ensure that the curriculum is up-to-date and that the skills gained on the course continue to be relevant to employers.
 Students meet with review panels to provide feedback on their experiences.
-Student feedback from previous years e.g. from Course Committees is also part of the evidence used to assess how the course has been running.
+Student feedback from previous years, e.g. from course committees, is also part of the evidence used to assess how the course has been running.